Emerging adulthood and early adulthood: Culture

 A study done by Shulman et al. (2009), followed students in two preparatory academies in Israel and examined personality and support.
 They found that family support was a strong contributing factor to a successful adulthood adjustment.
-Emerging adults that were self-critical had more difficulty in academic success, had an increase of negative life struggles, and were less motivated to achieve their goals.
-An eastern culture that focuses more on the whole is more likely to put pressure on emerging adults.
+Emerging adults that were self-critical had more difficulty in academic success, had an increase in negative life struggles, and were less motivated to achieve their goals.
+An Eastern culture that focuses more, on the whole, is more likely to put pressure on emerging adults.

 Media

 Emerging adulthood is not just an idea being talked about by psychologists, the media has propagated the concept as well.
 Hollywood has produced multiple movies where the main conflict seems to be a "grown" adult's reluctance to actually "grow" up and take on responsibility.
 Failure to Launch and Step Brothers are extreme examples of this concept.
-While most takes on emerging adulthood (and the problems that it can cause) are shown in a light-humored attempt to poke fun at the idea, a few films have taken a more serious approach to the plight.
+While most take on emerging adulthood (and the problems that it can cause) are shown in a light-humored attempt to poke fun at the idea, a few films have taken a more serious approach to the plight.
 Adventureland, Take Me Home Tonight, Cyrus and Jeff, Who Lives at Home are comedy-dramas that exhibit the plight of today's emerging adult.
 Television also is capitalizing on the concept of emerging adulthood with sitcoms such as $#*!
 My Dad Says and Big Lake.

-However, it is not just on television where society sees the world becoming aware of this trend.
+However, it is not just on television that society sees the world becoming aware of this trend.
 In spring 2010, The New Yorker magazine showcased a picture of a post-grad hanging his PhD on the wall of his bedroom as his parents stood in the doorway.
 People do not have to seek out these media sources to find documentation of the emerging adulthood phenomenon.
 News sources about the topic are abundant.
 Nationwide, it is being found that people entering their 20s are faced with multitudes of living problems for which this age group has become noteworthy.
 The Occupy movement is an example of what has happened to the youth of today and exhibits the frustration of today's emerging adults.
 Other television shows and films showcasing emerging/early adulthood are Girls, How I Met Your Mother, and Less than Zero.